crashoverride777/swifty-ads/README.md

 Like I mentioned above I primarly focused on SpriteKit to make it easy to call Ads from your SKScenes without having to use NSNotificationCenter or Delegates to constantly communicate with the viewController.
 Also this should help keep your viewController clean as mine became a mess after integrating AdMob.

-Please let me know about any bugs or improvements, I am by no means an expert.
+Please feel free to let me know about any bugs or improvements, I am by no means an expert.

 Enjoy